BIO

 Isabelle Stevenson Award (Tony Awards), Unique Contribution to the Theatre (Drama League Awards), Best Play (Evening Standard Awards) for A Disappearing Number, Best Play (Evening Standard Awards) for Pravda and Special Tony Award (Tony Awards).

-Rosie O'Donnell has received several prestigious awards, including the Isabelle Stevenson Award and a Special Tony Award from the Tony Awards.
-She has also been honored with the Unique Contribution to the Theatre award from the Drama League Awards.
-Additionally, she has won Best Play at the Evening Standard Awards for A Disappearing Number and Pravda.
+Rosie O'Donnell has won several prestigious awards, including the Isabelle Stevenson Award and a Special Tony Award at the Tony Awards.
+She has also received the Unique Contribution to the Theatre award from the Drama League Awards.
+Additionally, she was honored with the Best Play award at the Evening Standard Awards for both A Disappearing Number and Pravda.

 Rosie O'Donnell has written 1 shows including Find Me (Source Material).